pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=600 src="images/github_navigate.png"> </p>

-When you open your remote repositorie under **Profile-> Your repositories -> Repo name** you can see:
+When you open your remote repository under **Profile-> Your repositories -> Repo name** you can see:

 - The repo name on top, together with the visibility of the repo (public or private)
-- Below that you can see what is the current branch you are "checking out" right now, together with the total number of branches on this repo.
+- Below you can see what is the current branch you are "checking out" right now, together with the total number of branches on this repo.
-- You can see all the files contained in the remote repo with a desctiption which actually is the commit message of the particular commit that they have benn commited.
+- You can see all the files contained in the remote repo with a description which actually is the commit message of the particular commit that they have been committed.
 - You can also notice what is the latest commit hash.
-- If you had more collaborators on this repo they would show on the right hand side together with the **Aboout** and the **Releases** sections.
+- If you had more collaborators on this repo they would show on the right hand side together with the **About** and the **Releases** sections.
 - Last but not least, the very important README.md file which is in preview mode and not in raw mode.
-That is the contents of this file are tranformed to rendered text.
+The contents of this file are transformed to rendered text.
 We will talk about Markdown files later.

 By opening a file you can view its contents in the browser.